adstastic/neat-python/README.md

 If you want to try neat-python, please check out the repository, start playing with the examples (`examples/xor` is a good place to start) and then try creating your own experiment.
+The examples must be run from the example directory as they depend on relative paths to config files.

 The documentation is available on [Read The Docs](http://neat-python.readthedocs.io).